-That’s why they’ve chosen to use our range of WordPress themes.
+That’s why they’ve chosen to use our range of premium WordPress themes.
 Using the uploads function in Canva, you can upload video content and photographs you’ve taken.

 Add text, overlays, and more.
 Canva offers a quick and clean alternative to fussing around with sophisticated editing software.
 Exporting quality featured images in no time at all.